Characterization of multipartite entanglement in terms of local transformations: Introduction

-\textit{Introduction---}Multipartite entanglement is considered as an essential asset to information processing and computational tasks, which include measurement-based quantum computation\cite{BR01,HHHH09}, quantum error correction schemes\cite{NC00}, and quantum secret sharing\cite{HBB99}.
-The intriguing properties and potential applications of entanglement spark many literature dedicated to quantify it as a resource, and numerous results have been obtained.
-In bipartite case, it is well known that the vector of Schmidt coefficients, instead of any scalar, is a proper entanglement measure when exact transformations are considered.
-However, it is much more complicated for multipartite entanglement even in the asymptotic manner \cite{BPR+01,BC01,KEM99}.
-Even though great efforts and lots of progresses has been made, we are still we are far from completely understanding the non-local properties of multipartite entanglement.
+Multipartite entanglement is considered as an essential asset to quantum information processing and computational tasks.
+The intriguing properties and potential applications of entanglement spark many literature dedicated to quantify it as a resource.
+Even though great efforts and considerable progress have been made \cite{BC01,KEM99,DVC00,EB01,HEB04,VDMV02,GW11,GW10,YDY10,YCGD10,YGD13,YU13,MV04}, no complete theory can be obtained.